Eradev/forge-custom-sets-compendium/MSEM/README.md

 These changes might not be reflected in their official ruling.

 * All Hounds are now Dogs.
 This also apply to abilities that target and/or applies to Hounds.
+  * Haggard Jackal is now a Zombie Jackal instead of a Zombie Hound.
 * Some cards have their wording changed to better reflect real MTG cards.

 ## How to install?